TotalMiner/totalminer.github.io/xml/items.md

 ### Health: [short](/xml/data-types#short)

-The amount of Health stat points equipping this item adds.
+The amount of Health stat points this item gives when equipped.

 ### Attack: [short](/xml/data-types#short)

-The amount of Attack stat points equipping this item adds.
+The amount of Attack stat points this item gives when equipped.

 ### Strength: [short](/xml/data-types#short)

-The amount of Strength stat points equipping this item adds.
+The amount of Strength stat points this item gives when equipped.

 ### Defence: [short](/xml/data-types#short)

-The amount of Defence stat points equipping this item adds.
+The amount of Defence stat points this item gives when equipped.

 ### Ranged: [short](/xml/data-types#short)

-The amount of Ranged stat points equipping this item adds.
+The amount of Ranged stat points this item gives when equipped.

 ### Looting: [short](/xml/data-types#short)

-The amount of Looting stat points equipping this item adds.
+The amount of Looting stat points this item gives when equipped.

 #### [Table of Contents](#adding-and-modifying-items)